 Several other jurisdictions are looking to address ML/TF risks associated with the increasing use of digital assets.
 As early as September 2022, the United States government released a series of reports aimed at the responsible development of digital assets in the United States.
-Hong Kong also amended its AML/ATF regime to introduce a new licensing regime for virtual asset services providers in June 2022, and more recently, the Central Bank of the UAE published its "Guidance for Licensed Financial Institutions on Risks Related to Virtual Assets and Virtual Asset Service Providers" in February 2023.
+Hong Kong also amended its AML/ATF regime to introduce a new licensing regime for virtual asset services providers in June 2022, and more recently, the Central Bank of the U.A.E. published its "Guidance for Licensed Financial Institutions on Risks Related to Virtual Assets and Virtual Asset Service Providers" in February 2023.

-Additionally, the Financial Action Task Force (FATF), the intergovernmental organization overseeing policy developments in ML/TF, announced that its Virtual Assets Contact Group has met in April 2023, and will release their targeted update on global implementation of the FATF Standards and responses to the emerging risks like DeFi and peer-to-peer transactions in June 2023.
+Additionally, in June 2023, the Financial Action Task Force ("FATF"), the intergovernmental organization overseeing policy developments in ML/TF, released their targeted update on global implementation of the FATF Standards and responses to the emerging risks like DeFi and peer-to-peer transactions.